Commercial and Service-Based Applications

 People analytics and people flow management

 Face recognition technology can detect people’s faces in live video streams or video footage and store anonymous information for each appearance of a person in front of a camera.
 Analysis of this information over time allows the software to compute people count, demographical information, people movement in time and space, and to detect frequent visitors and crowds.

 For example, operators can receive an alarm if too many people gather in a specific area and measure waiting times to direct traffic.
 The analysis of traffic patterns and demographical statistics can provide businesses with precise visitor data to make interior design, advertising placement, staffing and other operational decisions.

-Since the technology can analyze a face for gender, age and ethnicity as people approach a camera, it can trigger the display of a targeted message on a digital sign or other advertising/message devices.
+Since the technology can analyze a face for gender and age as people approach a camera, it can trigger the display of a targeted message on a digital sign or other advertising/message devices.

 Photo indexing and sorting

 Face recognition software can search collections of photographs and movies on PCs or websites, identify people, and index/sort the images or videos automatically by person.

 Professional photographers take a large number of photos at cruise ship events, leisure parks, award ceremonies, etc. Face recognition software helps sort these photos by person so that only the relevant photos will be offered to the potential buyer.